-Basically Hungary after WW II went under the rule of the Soviet Union.
-The first government, leaded by Mathias Rakosi was really cruel.
-In the communism they did numerous crimes against the Hungarian population.
-They took away their goods, their lands, they jailed people for no fair reason, and also executed many.
+Basically, Hungary after WW II went under the rule of the Soviet Union.
+The first government, led by Mathias Rakosi was really cruel.
+In communism, they did numerous crimes against the Hungarian population.
+They took away their goods, and their lands, jailed people for no fair reason, and also executed many.

-As in the communism everywhere, in Hungary as well they introduced a brand new, so called proletar dictatorship.
+As in communism everywhere, in Hungary as well they introduced a brand new, so-called proletarian dictatorship.
 It’s no need to explain too much that people hated the dictatorship forced on them.
-They lost their rights to vote, to speak, to go out when they want, to shop, to leave the country, and so on.
-Basically they lost all basic human rights.
+They lost their rights to vote, speak, go out when they want, shop, leave the country, and so on.
+Basically, they lost all basic human rights.

 You must know about Hungarians, that we hate to be ruled, and told what to do, and we love our freedom.
-That’s why Hungary’s history contains a revolution almost every century.
+That’s why Hungary’s history contains a revolution in almost every century.
 We don’t want to be ruled by anybody, and that’s it.
-So this is the reason of the 1956 revolution as well.
-People wanted the soviets to leave, and to take back their freedom.
+So this is the reason for the 1956 revolution as well.
+People wanted the soviets to leave and take back their freedom.

-For a couple of years, I’ve been participating at an event organized in Budapest, in memoriam of the revolution of 1956.
+For a couple of years, I’ve been participating in an event organized in Budapest, in memory of the revolution of 1956.
 This event is called Gloria Victis.
-Between many others, this is organized by the Rakoczi Szovetseg (Alliance).
+Among many others, this is organized by the Rakoczi Szovetseg (Alliance).

 The first time I attended, I noticed that in the middle of the aula of the University of Tech and Economics in Budapest, where the main ceremony took place, there were many elder people.
 But I thought they just came for the same reason as me.
 Then, I found out that they were people who participated in the revolution of 1956.

-In the first year, I didn’t had the guts to go there and speak to any of them, but the second year, I made sure to do it!
-I always loved when my great grandmother told me stories about the 2nd WW, and now to meet people who participated in the 1956 revolution, felt really amazing, and insane!
+In the first year, I didn’t have the guts to go there and speak to any of them, but in the second year, I made sure to do it!
+I always loved when my great-grandmother told me stories about the 2nd WW, and now to meet people who participated in the 1956 revolution, felt really amazing, and insane!

 The story of the man I spoke to will be at the end of this article, so you can read it too!
 Until then, let’s see the venues of the revolution of 1956 in Budapest!